Appeals court: Trump exceeded authority with travel ban

 It also blocks travel by North Koreans along with some Venezuelan government officials and their families, although those parts of the restrictions are not at issue in the courts.

-AP writers Martha Bellisle and Gene Johnson in Seattle contributed to this report.
+Bellisle reported from Seattle.
+AP writer Gene Johnson in Seattle also contributed to this report.